All Episodes

 And here come some people who want to dramatically change course, reverse course.

-And all we get in the news media is what a bunch of reprobates they are.
+And all we get in the news media is what a bunch of reprobates they are when every one of them is a fine human being.

-Every one of them's a decent person.
+Every one of them is a decent person.

 Every one of them is an average American in their own ways.